-You’ve probably gone freelance because your job just isn’t making you happy any longer and you want a more flexible work life – so don’t take on work that you don’t enjoy doing or prevents you from having the kind of lifestyle you’d envisioned.
+It’s highly likely that you became a Virtual Assistant because your job wasn’t making you happy any longer and you wanted a more flexible working life.
+So don’t take on work you don’t enjoy doing or that prevents you from having the kind of lifestyle you want.

-Of course you need to bring home the bacon, but try to take on work you enjoy doing from the start, because I’m guessing that’s why you went freelance in the first place.
+Of course, you need to bring home the bacon, but taking on work you enjoy doing from the start will ensure you end up loving your new career – which is the reason you went freelance in the first place.

 How do you want to work?

-- Want to go to people’s offices or whether you want to be completely virtual
+- Want to go to clients’ offices or whether you’d prefer to be completely virtual.

-- Have any skills (such as event coordination or logo, newsletter or web design) that you can charge a project rate for rather than an hourly rate
+- Have any niche skills (such as event coordination or logo, newsletter or web design) you can charge a project rate for rather than an hourly rate.

-I personally like being location independent so I only take on tasks that don’t tie me to my desk all day.
-I also don’t do sales calls as they make me uncomfortable and I also don’t want ongoing tasks that can potentially conflict with the nature of my event work either.
+I personally like being location-independent so I only take on tasks that don’t tie me to a desk all day and I also don’t do sales calls as they make me uncomfortable.

-Obviously the tasks you take on will depend on your circumstances and other factors such as:
+Obviously, the tasks you decide to take on will depend on your circumstances and other factors such as:

-- Whether you own a car or even know how to drive
+- Whether you own a car or know how to drive.

-- How many hours you want to work
+- The number of hours you want to work.

 Keep it simple